bitsick/redux-coreapi/docs/api.md

 **Kind**: global function
 **Returns**: [<code>ClientAction</code>](#ClientAction) - - A Redux action for the Core API action request.
-  If an argument contains invalid data, a {@see ClientActionError} will be returned instead.
+  If an argument contains invalid data, a [ClientActionError](ClientActionError) will be returned instead.

 | Param | Type | Description |